-Getting started -- I recommend leaving your plant for 3 weeks to recover from shipping.
-Don't feed it until a week after repotting.
+Getting started -- I recommend leaving your plant in its pot for 3 weeks to recover from shipping.
+Don't feed it until at least a week after repotting.
 Instructions on transplanting it are down below.

 Watering -- Keep the soil evenly moist.
-Never let it dry out completely (but avoid keeping constantly soggy).
-After repotting, ensure that the original soil ball stays moist, since it is prone to drying out quicker than the surrounding soil.
+Never let it dry out completely, but avoid keeping it constantly saturated too.

 If your tap water is very high in minerals ("hard" water), you might need to use bottled water or rain water.